ophwug/docs/README.md

 **Resolution**:

+Choose one:
+* https://github.com/ophwug/c2-neos-alt-fix-install may work.
+It is a portable evolution of the older instructions below.
-Follow the instructions at https://github.com/jyoung8607/neos-manual-install.
+* If the above does not work, follow the instructions at https://github.com/jyoung8607/neos-manual-install.

 ## Common to all comma three family devices